eeyone/PicoClockGreenEasy/README.md

     - optional hourly chime activation using the ambient light sensor
     - configurable brightness:
       - if auto light is disabled, the brightness can be set as a percentage
-      - if auto light is enabled, the brightness can be defined at three ambient light points between which the firmware will interpolate: dark (no ambient light), dim (10% ambient light), bright (maximum ambient light)
+      - if auto light is enabled, the brightness can be defined at three ambient light points between which the firmware will interpolate: dark (no ambient light), dim (10% ambient light), max (maximum ambient light)
     - brightness boost: if auto light is enabled and the ambient light is below 10%, the brightness is temporarily increased by 20% during 5 seconds after a user input, so that the display is more readable when setting something during the night
 - alarms:
     - next alarm: displays next time and weekday when an alarm will ring, so that the user can quickly check if the alarm was set correctly before sleeping